Interim and/or temporary accommodation

 If the person is

-In these situations, the NDIA may determine it reasonable and necessary to fund the person for Medium Term Accommodation (MTA) funding.
+In these situations, the NDIS may determine it reasonable and necessary to fund the person for MTA funding.

 Find out more about the Housing Seeker profile, what it is, why it helps the market and how to get started!